 God never promises Christians that we will always be in perfect health.
 God does heal but it does not mean that healing takes place all the time and that healing is the reason that we are Christians.
 In fact, Jesus’ main purpose on earth was not healing although that was part of his ministry.
 He stated the purpose of his ministry in John 10:10 –

 Some Christians make out the Apostle Paul to be a superhuman.
 It is recorded in the Bible that he had the gift of healing but even he had a sickness which he called a ‘thorn in the flesh’ (2 Cor 12:7) and which we should not dismiss lightly as a non-physical ailment.

-In Gal 4:13-14, he thanked the Galatia church that despise his bodily illness they did not despise or loathe him but instead ‘received him as an angel of God.’
+In Gal 4:13-14, he thanked the Galatia church that despite his bodily illness they did not despise or loathe him but instead ‘received him as an angel of God.’

 Paul also shared about others with sickness including:

 - Timothy, his spiritual son, who had a troubled stomach – Paul’s counsel to him was to ‘use a little wine’ (1 Tim 5:23),

-- Trophimus was someone that Paul left for sick in Miletus (2 Tim 4:30).
-Could not Paul had laid hands on him to be well while he was at Miletus?
+- Trophimus was someone that Paul left behind in Miletus because he was unwell (2 Tim 4:30).
+Could not Paul have laid hands on him to be well while he was at Miletus?
 The Bible does not say anything one way or the other but what we know is that Trophimus ‘was sick’,

 - Epaphroditus, a highly respected and loved brother in Christ of Paul, was critically sick to the point of death but ‘God had mercy on him’ (Phil 2:27).

 In the Old Testament, we have a few cases of people who died (or suspected to have died) of sicknesses including:

 - Prophet Elisha – Yes, the great prophet died of a sickness despite performing miracles (2 Kings 13:14),